 MI-GSO | PCUBED originally started to work with Sellafield as they underwent a period of significant change.
 The organisation needed to clean up the legacy of the site’s early operations which involved decommissioning some of the most hazardous nuclear facilities in Europe.
 At the same time, they were also adopting a new procurement model, which would see them deliver projects with fewer partners over longer periods.

 Our mission was to support Sellafield in its transformation into a more efficient, productive and cost-effective organisation prepared for the changes ahead.
-To do this, we leveraged our own bespoke methodology, “Lean Project Delivery” across Sellafield Ltd’s Project Delivery Directorate.
+To do this, we leveraged our own bespoke methodology, “Lean Innovation” across Sellafield Ltd’s Project Delivery Directorate.

 Introduction to Lean Project Delivery

-Lean Project Delivery is our own methodology as part of our Innovation Frameworks service, which combines Design Thinking, Lean and Scaled Agile in one end-to-end delivery package.
-It’s a customer and employee focused approach to identifying and transforming business-critical processes, products and services.
+Lean Project Delivery is based off our Lean Innovation Framework, which combines Design Thinking, Lean and Scaled Agile into one end-to-end delivery package.
+It’s a customer and employee focused approach to identify and transform business critical processes, products, and services.

 Beyond helping the organisation to get the most benefits from their new procurement model, our objective was to realise process improvements that would deliver enormous savings in time, cost and effort.
-Lean Project Delivery was the perfect tool for the job.
+Lean Innovation was the perfect tool for the job.

 Phase 1: Ideate - The Art of the Possible

-Before we can improve processes, we have to identify where these improvements can be made.
+Before we could improve processes, we had to identify where these improvements can be made.

 With Sellafield project teams, we identified a backlog of 152 points of improvement and prioritised these against Sellafield’s strategic drivers.
 What emerged was a group of 9 ‘Opportunity Areas’, or projects that were ripe for improvement.